Discover Ireland : Society (social life)

 Everyone to the pub, Slainte!

 As you'd expect, it's bound to end in the warm, musical and sometimes joyfully noisy atmosphere of a pub.
 The choice is yours, from the most traditional to the most contemporary.
-Depending on the day and the time of day, you'll opt for the traditional Irish pub with its evenings of traditional or less traditional music, warm, often quiet, with no television during the day on weekdays, or the very large modern pubs, as much sports bars with big screens as cocktail bars with dance floors and modern music.
+Depending on the day and the time of day, you'll choose between the traditional Irish pub with its evenings of traditional or less traditional music, warm, often quiet, with no television during the day on weekdays, and the very large modern pubs, as much sports bars with big screens as cocktail bars with dance floors and modern music.
 It's easy to party the night away with the legendary Guinness.
 Party without losing your head, since the beautiful ruby is now available without alcohol.

-Today, there are no women-only bars or lounges.
+Today, there are no more women-only bars or women-only lounges.
 Irish women are no longer confined to the home.
 Remember what Mary Robinson said with a smile when she was elected: "I was elected by the women of Ireland, who instead of rocking the cradle, rocked the system ".
 (I was elected by the women of Ireland, who instead of rocking the cradle, rocked the system".)

 City dwellers or more rural, wealthy or not, young or not so young, all Irish meet at the pub.
 Here, you enter the heart of Irish social life.
 Never hesitate to venture in, you'll be greeted with the same friendly welcome you've always enjoyed.
 Ireland has a very special sense of welcome.
 That little je-ne-sais-quoi that quickly makes you feel at home.
 Don't be afraid to walk into a pub packed with strangers.
 Popular vindictiveness says they're just friends you haven't met yet.
 You have a designated accomplice: the barman.
 He's the treasure of Irish society.
 He's your waiter, your friend, your guide...
 As you become a pub regular, you'll discover that he can also be your doctor, your psychologist...
-No, no, we're not exaggerating: it's the guardian angel of the most comfortable place to write a book, read poetry, do nothing or listen to the Gaelic language in the Gaeltacht.
+No, no, we're not exaggerating: it's the guardian angel of the most comfortable place to write a book, read poetry, do nothing or listen to the Gaelic language in the Gaeltachts.
 Yes, an Irish pub is like that, and even better.
 If appearances make you think the pub is just a drinking establishment, take a closer look.
 It's a place for all ages, it's a grocery store in the depths of Connemara, it's a place where young musicians emerge to become world-famous, it's a place where a creamy chowder (fish soup) warms up a tourist on a bike lost in the rain, and it's a place where you can get your fill of vegetarian sandwiches at any hour.
-You can stay all day without being forced to eat...
-In the pub, you decide whether you want to be alone or not...
+You can stay all day without being forced to eat.
+In the pub, you decide whether you want to be alone or not.
 Shall we meet you there?
 Sláinte!